 Board of Directors Details of the relevant agendas and the subsequent The particulars inscribed in Article 14-5 of the Securities and Exchange Act.
 The matters that are not resolved by the Audit Committee must be resolved with the consent of more than two thirds of the board directors.
 Endorsement/Guarantee" of the Company's subsidiary Antronic Technologies Ltd. (Huzhou).
-16. The endorsement and guarantee made by the company for the credit line applied for by Hong Kong Anli, the subsidiary, to ChinaTrust Bank is hereby proposed for approval.
-17. The endorsement and guarantee made by the company for the credit line applied for by Hong Kong Kuanghe, the subsidiary, to ChinaTrust Bank is hereby proposed for approval.
-18. Passed the motion of seeking financing from First Commercial Bank.
-2022.11.10 4th Meeting of the 6th Remuneration Committee 1.Passed the consolidated financial statements of the Company covering 2022 Q3.
-2.Passed the budget of the Company in 2023 Q1.
-3.To pass the Company and its subsidiaries' 2023 audit project case.
-4.Passed the partial amendment to the "Rules of Procedure for Board of Directors Meetings" of the Company.
-5.Passed the motion of introducing the "Cyber Security Management Act" of the Company.
-6.Passed the partial amendment to the "Procedures for Handling Material Inside Information" of the Company.
-7.The capital increase in Huzhou Anli, a subsidiary of the company, is hereby proposed for approval.
-8.To release the endorsement and guarantee made by the company for the credit line applied for by Hong Kong Anli, the subsidiary, to E.Sun Bank is hereby proposed for approval.
-9.To release the endorsement and guarantee made by the company for the credit line applied for by Hong Kong Kuanghe, the subsidiary, to E.Sun Bank is hereby proposed for approval.
-10.The company's application filed to Cathay United Bank for the credit line is hereby proposed for approval. √ x 2023.1.12 5th Meeting of the 6th Board of Directors 1.
+16.The endorsement and guarantee made by the company for the credit line applied for by Hong Kong Anli, the subsidiary, to ChinaTrust Bank is hereby proposed for approval.
+17.The endorsement and guarantee made by the company for the credit line applied for by Hong Kong Kuanghe, the subsidiary, to ChinaTrust Bank is hereby proposed for approval.
+18.Passed the motion of seeking financing from First Commercial Bank.
+2022.11.10 4 th Meeting of the 6 th Remuneration Committee Passed the consolidated financial statements of the Company covering 2022 Q3.
+Passed the budget of the Company in 2023 Q1.
+To pass the Company and its subsidiaries' 2023 audit project case.
+Passed the partial amendment to the "Rules of Procedure for Board of Directors Meetings" of the Company.
+Passed the motion of introducing the "Cyber Security Management Act" of the Company.
+Passed the partial amendment to the "Procedures for Handling Material Inside Information" of the Company.
+The capital increase in Huzhou Anli, a subsidiary of the company, is hereby proposed for approval.
+To release the endorsement and guarantee made by the company for the credit line applied for by Hong Kong Anli, the subsidiary, to E.Sun Bank is hereby proposed for approval.
+To release the endorsement and guarantee made by the company for the credit line applied for by Hong Kong Kuanghe, the subsidiary, to E.Sun Bank is hereby proposed for approval.
+The company for the credit line applied for by Hong Kong Kuanghe, the subsidiary, to E.Sun Bank is hereby proposed for approval. ~ x 2023.1.12 5 th Meeting of the 6 th Board of Directors Interiory proposed for approval.
 Passed the Business Plan in 2023.
-2. The loaning of funds made by KUNSHAN ANLI PRECISE METAL CO., LTD., a subsidiary of the company, to Huzhou Anli is hereby proposed for approval.
-3. The loaning of funds made by KUNSHAN KUANGHE ELECTRONIC TECHNOLOGY CO., LTD., a subsidiary of the company, to Huzhou Anli is hereby proposed for approval.
-4. To pass the company's subsidiary KUNSHAN KUANGHE ELECTRONIC TECHNOLOGY CO., LTD. to treat the accounts receivable of Hong Kong Kuanghe beyond the credit period as a loan of funds.
-5. To pass the amendment to the Company's "Internal Audit Implementation Rules" amendment case. ✓ x 2023.3.21 6 th Meeting of the 6 th Board of Directors 1.Passed the motion of the appointment of certified public accountants for external audits and certification and remuneration in 2023.
-2.To pass the Company's 2022 CPA Independence Assessment Case.
-3.Passed the Business Report and consolidated financial statements of 2022.
-4.Passed the motion for distribution of earnings in 2022.
-5.Passed the budget of the Company in 2023 Q2.
-6.Passed the "Declaration of Internal Control System" of the Company √ x
+The loaning of funds made by KUNSHAN ANLI PRECISE METAL CO., LTD., a subsidiary of the company, to Huzhou Anli is hereby proposed for approval.
+The loaning of funds made by KUNSHAN KUANGHE ELECTRONIC TECHNOLOGY CO., LTD., a subsidiary of the company, to Huzhou Anli is hereby proposed for approval.
+To pass the company's subsidiary KUNSHAN KUANGHE ELECTRONIC TECHNOLOGY CO., LTD. to treat the accounts receivable of Hong Kong Kuanghe beyond the credit period as a loan of funds.
+To pass the amendment to the Company's "Internal Audit Implementation Rules" amendment case.
+V × 2023.3.21 6 th Meeting of the 6 th Board of Directors Implementation Rules" amendment case.
+Passed the motion of the appointment of certified public accountants for external audits and certification and remuneration in 2023.
+To pass the Company's 2022 CPA Independence Assessment Case.
+Passed the Business Report and consolidated financial statements of 2022.
+Passed the motion for distribution of earnings in 2022.
+Passed the budget of the Company in 2023 Q2.
+Passed the "Declaration of Internal Control System" of the Company ✓ x